Phate6660/nixinfo/README.md

 ## nixinfo
-**This library seems to broken on 2021 Edition of Rust.
-I am working on fixing it, but any help would be appreciated as well. :)**

 A lib crate for gathering system info such as cpu, distro, environment, kernel, etc in Rust.

 To use: `nixinfo = "0.3.2"` in your `Cargo.toml`.